AyaOraby/Robotics_Exercises/Exercise_4/Exercise_4.md

 ### **1️⃣ Create the ROS Package**

-Navigate to your workspace and create a new package:
+Navigate to  workspace and create a new package:

 ```bash
 cd ~/catkin_ws/src